Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help

 **Warning: There is a difference between these and picture books when it comes to marketing.
-If you want your story to be sold in schools, you do NOT want a board book.
+If you want your story to be sold in elementary schools, you do NOT want a board book.

 2- Picture Books

 - Age: 3-8

-- Wordcount: 250-1,000 (Although the sweet spot currently is 500 words or less for the commercial trade market and some picture books may have less than 100 words or even none!)
+- Wordcount: 250-1,000 (The current sweet spot is 500 words or less for the commercial trade market and some picture books may have less than 100 words or even none!)

 Ah, picture books.
 Of all the age levels for children’s books, this is the one everyone thinks of and the one that’s most popular to write.

 These gems are typically a 32-page layout that use illustrations to help tell a story.
-The main character is in preschool or kindergarten (But can be an animal) and it’s normally told in 3rd person.
+The main character is in preschool or kindergarten (But can be an animal) and it’s normally told in third person.
 The plot is a simple arc where the main character MUST solve a problem themselves– no matter HOW tempted you are to have Mom/Dad/Crazy Uncle Larry/Mrs. Teacher Helperton assist the character in solving their problem.
 Don’t.
 Agents and editors will not like it.

 These books are made to be read aloud, so have fun with word choice, including using bigger words.
 If the word helps move the story along and makes it enjoyable for the reader, then it’s perfect to use!
 The wackier the better, in my opinion 😄